sphinx-contrib/napoleon/docs/source/index.rst

        # conf.py

-       # Add autodoc and napoleon to the extensions list
+       # Add napoleon to the extensions list
-       extensions = ['sphinx.ext.autodoc', 'sphinxcontrib.napoleon']
+       extensions = ['sphinxcontrib.napoleon']

 3. Use `sphinx-apidoc` to build your API documentation::